 - Age-specific programs that teach students how to make smart choices and avoid drugs, alcohol, teen pregnancy, gangs, and other risky behaviors

-- Physicals and dental/vision/health screenings by medical professionals offered free of charge at the Club, thanks to a partnership with ProHealth Community Health Center
+- Physicals and dental/vision/health screenings by medical professionals offered free of charge at the Club through our community partners

 - Nutritional snacks provided each day, and full meals during spring/fall breaks and summer